gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins.md

 -   Register custom widget types and React components used to render them
 -   Place items that will render your custom widgets
 -   Override React components to use when rendering insights
--   Override React components to use when rendering KPIs

 Furthermore, your event handlers and React components can use a subset of Model Selector APIs to obtain additional data from the current state of the dashboard.